Skip to content

 3. Verify Deployment

-After installation, wait a moment and refresh the "Data Gateway" page.
-If you see a version number in the "Version Information" column of the newly added data gateway, it indicates that this DataWay has successfully connected to the Guance center, and front-end users can start ingesting data through it.
+After installation, wait a moment and then refresh the "Data Gateway" page.
+If you see a version number in the "Version Info" column for the newly added data gateway, it means that this DataWay has successfully connected to Guance center, and frontend users can now use it to integrate data.

 • Get Node IP